MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 * **This is an application stating interest in the event.**  This does not guarantee attendance.

-* **We will begin reviewing applications on April 1, 2019 and <u>will let all applicants know acceptance or not starting on April 5th via email.</u>**
+* **We will be continiously reviewing applications and <u>will let all applicants know acceptance or not starting on April 5th via email.</u>**

 * **We do not have hard-and-fast rules about what will get someone into the event.**  Our aim is to have a wide range of mixed reality developers and designers as our audience, and any info you can provide below will help us to make sure that happens.

 * **This event is free to attend.** Attendees will be responsible for travel expenses (airfare and transportation, hotel, meals).

 Thanks for your interest!
 We can’t wait.

 If you’d like to learn more or have any questions, you can find our [FAQ here](mr-dev-days-faq.md).
 You can also contact our [Mixed Reality Developer Relations team](mailto:DevEvent@microsoft.com) with questions.